 However, this recipe came about when I needed something fast – once again Ian and I were working non-stop until suddenly one of us realized it was 7:30 PM and we hadn’t even thought about dinner yet.
 I saw the chicken I had shredded after using it in the chicken stock I made earlier in the day, and thought hmmm I’ve got peppers and corn and beans… chili in the making!

-For the liquid I highly recommend chicken stock – of course homemade is ideal (like Ina Garten says), but I understand that’s not feasible for many!
+For the liquid I highly recommend chicken stock – of course, homemade is ideal (like Ina Garten says), but I understand that’s not feasible for many!
 If you don’t have chicken stock but do have vegetable stock on hand, that is the next best thing.
-If you have neither quickly take 1 quart of water and bring it to a boil with 1 carrot, 1 onion, 1 stalk of celery, 2 Garlic Cloves, and a couple cracks of black pepper.
+If you have neither, combine 1 quart of water and bring it to a boil with 1 carrot, 1 onion, 1 stalk of celery, 2 Garlic Cloves, and a couple of cracks of black pepper.
 Simmer it for at least 30 minutes if you can.
 Voila – a renegade version of homemade veggie stock.

 Did you make this recipe?